Frequently asked Questions

 How come I haven’t heard more about Feldenkrais until now?

 The Feldenkrais Method is relatively new.
-It has only existed for 50 years since Moshe Feldenkrais (1904-1984) originated the method and began teaching it directly to a small number of students.
-Today there are several thousand Feldenkrais practitioners all over the world, with certification training programs and workshops offered in the United States, Europe and Australia.
+It has only existed for 50 years – since Moshe Feldenkrais (1904-1984) originated the method and began teaching it directly to a small number of students.
+Today there are several thousand Feldenkrais practitioners all over the world, with certification training programs and workshops offered in the United States, Europe and Australia, Japan, China and Russia.

 How do I learn The Feldenkrais Method®?

-Awareness Through Movement® lessons are typically taught in a group setting with over one thousand lessons available.
-Functional Integration® is a hands-on approach where a practitioner gives personalized care directly to the individual.
-Both of these approaches can be learned through training programs and seminars provided by your Feldenkrais practitioner.
-For anyone wanting to learn Feldenkrais lessons on their own, comprehensive audiotapes, books and videos are available for self study through several websites.
+Awareness Through Movement® lessons are typically taught in a group setting, live or online.
+There are over one thousand lessons available.
+Functional Integration® is a hands-on approach where a practitioner gives personalized care directly to the individual, either in person or via online virtual coaching.
+Both of these approaches can be learned through training programs and seminars provided by a Feldenkrais practitioner.
+For anyone wanting to learn Feldenkrais lessons on their own, comprehensive audiotapes, books and YouTube videos are available for self-study.